Skip to main content

 tip

-The name of the directory myLUKSOnode/ in the example below can be changed according to your preferences.4
+The name of the directory myLUKSOnode in the example below can be changed according to your preferences.

-If it is set up correctly and all clients are working, you can continue importing your validator keys into the validator wallet.
+If the node is set up correctly and all clients are running fine, you can continue importing your validator keys into the validator wallet.
 You will be asked to set a new wallet password to store the imported deposit keys safely.
 Further, you will have to input your password for the deposit keys you want to import so that they can be encrypted and added to the wallet.
 The new keystore files will be stored under the ./myLUKSOnode/mainnet-keystore directory.

 lukso validator import --validator-keys "./path/to/your/keys/folder"